Can I race in my training shoes?

 A dying shoe rebounds less and less.
 The shoe will gradually feel less bouncy.
 It will feel harder, more rigid, and less flexible.
 Eventually, it doesn’t rebound much at all.
 That’s when it will feel flat…like it’s dead.
 You won’t enjoy wearing them and your feet may even start to feel tired.
 Those are not the shoes to toe the line in!

-If you wear the shoes with any regularity, you can expect them to last not more than 6 months.
+If you wear running shoes with any regularity, you can expect them to last about 6 months.
 If you wear them 8-12 hours daily, throughout the week, they will probably be dead in 2-3 months.